jimbuck/node-google-api/README.md

 # node-google-api

-A Node.js module that simplifies the use of every Google API.
-API functions are formed through the Google APIs Discovery Service.
+A Node.js module that simplifies the use of RESTful Google APIs.
+API functions are formed through the Google APIs Discovery Service, so they are automagically up to date.

 ## How to Install